Padmanabhaswamy Temple

-The principal deity is Padmanabhaswamy (Vishnu), who is enshrined in the "Anantha Shayana" posture, the eternal yogic sleep on the infinite serpent Adi Shesha.
+The principal deity is Padmanabhaswamy (Sanskrit: पद्मनाभस्वामि, IAST: Padmanābhasvāmi), a form of Vishnu enshrined in the "Anantashayana" posture, engaged in eternal yogic sleep on his serpent mount named Shesha.
 Padmanabhaswamy is the tutelary deity of the Travancore royal family.
 The titular Maharaja of Travancore, Moolam Thirunal Rama Varma, is the current trustee of the temple.

 History

-Several extant Hindu texts including the Vishnu Purana, Brahma Purana, Matsya Purana, Varaha Purana, Skanda Purana, Padma Purana, Vayu Purana and Bhagavata Purana mention the Padmanabhaswamy Temple.
+Several extant Hindu texts including the Vishnu Purana, Brahma Purana, Matsya Purana, Varaha Purana, Skanda Purana, Padma Purana, Vayu Purana, Bhagavata Purana and Mahabharata mention the Padmanabhaswamy Temple.
 The Temple has been referred to in the (only recorded) Sangam period literature several times.
 Many conventional historians and scholars are of the opinion that one of the names that the Temple had, "The Golden Temple", was in cognisance of the Temple being already unimaginably wealthy by that point (early Sangam period).
 Many extant pieces of Sangam Tamil literature and poetry as well as later works of the 9th century of Tamil poet–saints like Nammalwar refer to the temple and the city as having walls of pure gold.
-Both the temple and the entire city are often eulogised as being made of gold, and the temple as heaven.
+Both the temple and the entire city are often eulogised as being made of gold and the temple as heaven.

 The temple is one of the 108 principal Divya Desams ("Holy Abodes") in Vaishnavism according to existing Tamil hymns from the seventh and eighth centuries C.E and is glorified in the Divya Prabandha.
 The Divya Prabandha glorifies this shrine as being among the 13 Divya Desam in Malai Nadu (corresponding to present-day Kerala with Kanyakumari District).
-The 8th century Tamil poet Alvar Nammalvar sang the glories of Lord Padmanabha.
+Nammalvar sang the glories of Padmanabha.

 It is believed that Parasurama purified and venerated the idol of Sree Padmanabhaswamy in Dvapara Yuga.
-Parasurama entrusted 'Kshethra karyam' (Administration of the Temple) with seven Potti families – Koopakkara Potti, Vanchiyoor Athiyara Potti, Kollur Athiyara Potti, Muttavila Potti, Karuva Potti, Neythasseri Potti and Sreekaryathu Potti.
+Parasurama entrusted 'Kshethra karyam' (Administration of the Temple) to seven Potti families – Koopakkara Potti, Vanchiyoor Athiyara Potti, Kollur Athiyara Potti, Muttavila Potti, Karuva Potti, Neythasseri Potti and Sreekaryathu Potti.
 King Adithya Vikrama of Vanchi (Venad) was directed by Parasurama to do 'Paripalanam' (Protection) of the Temple.
 Parasurama gave the Tantram of the Temple to Tharananallur Namboothiripad.
 This legend is narrated in detail in the Kerala Mahathmyam which forms part of the Brahmanda Puranam.